MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
 - `-InputObject` parameter would no longer support alias `-AuthRuleObj`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ### Get-AzEventHubAuthorizationRule

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

+### Remove-AzEventHubAuthorizationRule

+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been changed to 'EventHubName'.

 ### New-AzEventHubKey

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.
 - Parameter `-ResourceGroupName` would no longer support alias `-ResourceGroup`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ### Get-AzEventHubKey

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.
+- Parameter 'EventHub' has been renamed to 'EventHubName'.

 ## Consumer Groups